God in Tenrikyo

 In Tenrikyo, God is a single divine being and creator of the entire universe.
+God in Tenrikyo is most commonly referred to as Oyagami (親神) (lit.
+'God the Parent'), Tenri-Ō-no-Mikoto (天理王命) (lit. 'absolute ruler of divine reason'), and Tsukihi (月日) (lit.
+'Moon-Sun').

-The first two characters in the Japanese kanji for Tenri-O-no-Mikoto are 天理, where 天 refers to heaven or divinity, and 理 refers to reason or knowledge, thus "Tenri" (天理) refers to divine or heavenly knowledge, and in a sense adds a divine nature to truth itself whereas "天理" also means "natural law" or its pseudonym, "divine law."
-The English name most frequently used to refer to Tenri-Ō-no-Mikoto outside of ritual is "God the Parent"; in Japanese, the equivalent common name is Oyagamisama.
+The first two characters in the Japanese kanji for Tenri-Ō-no-Mikoto are 天理, where 天 refers to heaven or divinity, and 理 refers to reason or knowledge, thus "Tenri" (天理) refers to divine or heavenly knowledge, and in a sense adds a divine nature to truth itself whereas "天理" also means "natural law" or its pseudonym, "divine law."
+The English name most frequently used to refer to Tenri-Ō-no-Mikoto outside of ritual is "God the Parent"; in Japanese, the equivalent common names are Oyagami (親神) and Oyagami-sama (親神様).
 In Tenrikyo, God has no gender.

 Tenrikyo followers vary in their understanding of this creator, from the early understanding of spirit (kami, god/deity) through the underlying natural causality (Tsukihi, moon-sun) and eventually to an understanding of a parental relationship between the creator and themselves (oya, parent).
 This progression of understanding is a key teaching of Tenrikyo, where it is accepted that everything must proceed "step by step" — by small stages of understanding instead of by great leaps of faith.

 Names

 In historical documents and scriptures related to Tenrikyo, a number of different appellations are ascribed to God.
+The most commonly used names for God are: